Skip to content

 United Kingdom

-Iran International reported, citing unnamed IRGC sources, that Aerospace Force commander Majid Mousavi faces internal criticism for "being absent from the front" and "leaving his forces without leadership" 1.
-Families of IRGC personnel have reportedly filed formal complaints.
-Subordinates allege mismanagement of missile-strike data and describe launch operations as "near-suicidal" 2.
+Iran International reported, citing unnamed IRGC sources, that IRGC Aerospace Force commander Majid Mousavi faces criticism from within the corps for 'being absent from the front' and 'leaving his forces without leadership.'
+Families of personnel have filed formal complaints.
+Subordinates allege mismanagement of missile-strike data and describe launch operations as 'near-suicidal.'

 Sixty-three operations in 24 hours — the highest single-day count of the conflict — came as Israel accelerated demolitions and forced displacement across the south.